 In the core sequence and electives, students garner an understanding of American Studies both as a stand-alone field and an interdisciplinary nexus of varied approaches to scholarship, from history to anthropology to media studies.
 Students also gain perspective on the historical formation of American society and culture, from the conquest and colonial period to the present.
 By the completion of their coursework, students will have developed professional writing and research skills, plus expertise in a specific subfield or topic area.

-All graduate students are required to complete three core courses in the department: AMST 600 and AMST 601.
+All master’s students are required to complete two core courses in the department: AMST 600 and AMST 601.
 Plan A students are required to take AMST 603 (and Plan B students are encouraged to take this class).
 The core sequence serves three purposes.
 First, it introduces students to American Studies as a stand-alone field, as well as the varied perspectives that have shaped its development.
 Secondly, it provides an advanced and shared overview of the history of American society and culture from the conquest and colonial period to the present, with special emphasis on the eighteenth, nineteenth, and twentieth centuries.
 It develops skills in research, writing, and critical thinking, and fosters a sense of community within the cohort of incoming students.
 Students are strongly advised to enroll in one core class each semester, as described on the curriculum map.

 Other Notes on Required Courses: